Connecticut Criminal Records

 - Unclassified Felonies: Most unclassified felonies are judged according to the seriousness of the crime and its cost.

-What are Misdemeanors?
+What Are Misdemeanors?

 Connecticut state misdemeanors are non-indictable offenses that are generally less severe than felonies.
 Like felonies, misdemeanor charges are classified by a number-based system which is primarily dependent on the severity of the crime.
-Connecticut, misdemeanors are categorized into Class A, B, C, D or unclassified crimes.
+In Connecticut, misdemeanors are categorized into Class A, B, C, D, or unclassified crimes.
 The punishment can vary from 30 days for Class D misdemeanors to one year for Class A misdemeanors.
 The following are examples of misdemeanor crimes:

 - Class A Misdemeanor: 3rd-degree assault, Pandering, prostitution, and related offenses